vmuriart/esantorella.github.io/_posts/2017-09-28-bootstrap.md

+---
+layout: page
-# Yo I heard you like bootstraps
+title: Yo I heard you like bootstraps
+---

 Often an estimator is biased in finite samples.
 For example, say that we try to estimate E[x]^4 by raising the sample mean of x to the fourth power.
 By Jensen's inequality, the estimate will be positively biased.
+We can achieve an asmptotic refinement and reduce the bias of the estimator with a bootstrapped bias correction.
+In case our bootstrap estimate of the bias is biased, we can bootstrap a bias correction to the bootstrapped bias correction.

 For the purpose of illustration I'll draw data N(0, 1), but in general we won't know the data-generating process.